peramcelpon/ohhaithere/europe/france/paris.md

 ### From experience

 - **Frenchie && FTG (Frenchie To Go)** (3/3)
-	- One of my favorite spots in the city.
+	- One of my favorite spots (The Frenchie in general) in the city.
 Just go, you’ll have a lovely time.
+	- I’ve never been able to get a reservation at the restaurant itself, but the wine bar has equally good food and is walk-in only (so you’ve got a fighting chance)
+	- If you are feeling more on the casual end — Frenchie to go has fantastic sandwiches for a grab and go.
 - **Les Cocottes** (3/3)
 	- One of the Christian Constant restaurants, more on the casual side with grade A food.
 Everything was delicious and the bar was quite vibrant — great spot to meet people and have a lovely conversation.
 	- Recommend the squid risotto, poached egg, caesar salad (comes with tons of chicken so could be filling), waffle